jcport1/react-frontend/README.md

-# Art Explorer React Application
+# React Application: Art Explorer

 A virtual art gallery application that allows user to search for and browse an extensive collection of paintings pulled from a third-party API.